Generic Name: levorphanol (lee-VOR-fa-nole)

 Brand Name: Generic only.
 No brands available.

-Levorphanol tablets is used for:
+Levorphanol tablets are used for:

 Treating or preventing moderate to severe pain.
 It may also be used before surgery for pain management and for other conditions as determined by your doctor.